Fun Finance Activities

 The Musical Chairs Way

 Supply and demand is all about the balance between the number available and the number of people who want it, but guess what?
 So is musical chairs!
 Throughout the game, we explain the concepts of supply and demand, including surplus and scarcity.
+It shouldn’t surprise anyone that this is one of our most popular finance activities.

 Super Money Game